AI in Procurement

 Vendor Selection and Management

 AI can analyze supplier data, performance metrics, customer reviews, and other relevant factors to assist in the vendor selection process.
 By leveraging machine learning algorithms, procurement professionals can identify suitable vendors based on quality, reliability, pricing, and other criteria.
 AI can also help monitor supplier performance, detect potential risks, and recommend actions to mitigate risk before it becomes a problem.
+Additionally, AI algorithms can determine the risk of a potential new vendor before they are onboarded.

 Spend Analysis and Cost Optimization